“I was in total tears before the race.”

 Pre-race Van Niekerk was a mess.
 His mind was filled with doubts and concern over a hamstring that he’d felt twitch during the preliminary rounds.

 That’s normal.
 It’s not a sign of weakness.
 We’re humans.
 Feeling nerves, experiencing doubts and emotions is what we are wired to do.
 They are signals, a way of communicating what’s going on in our internal state.
 But because they are just messengers, we can choose to listen or not.
+In fact, as I outlined in Do Hard Things, elite performers are more, not less, in tune with their emotions and feelings.
+From athletes to soldiers to high pressure stock traders, being able to listen to your emotions helps performance, according to research.

 And that’s what Van Niekerk did, “But when I got into the blocks, I had to switch my mind back into the race…In the first 200m I was a bit fearful, but I decided to give it my all.”